FEATURED PROJECT

 Water Temperature in the High FPV Coverage Pond in Florida.

-Water under the FPVs (red) was cooler than open water sites (blue) in the same pond.
+Water under the FPVs (navy) was cooler than open water sites (teal) in the same pond.

 Research Questions

 We set out to deploy the first field-based, observational investigation of FPV installations.
-We studied how different pond sizes, climates, and solar panel coverage affects variables like temperature, light and oxygen availability.
+Led by Alex Cagle, a Ph.D. student, we studied how different pond sizes, climates, and solar panel coverage affects variables like temperature, light and oxygen availability.
+We combine these data with FPV performance data in collaboration with our project partners.

 01